 Sabelpoot (Booted Bantams) is a beautiful and charming bird, which appear in lots of lovely colours.
 They have a very calm friendly character and quickly get attach to you - this is "our" breed and the ones we for sure will always have at our place.
 It's a Dutch breed which is several hundred years old.
 The breed have had many names when one looks back, and especially mille-fleur is one of the most known ones - a name that means "thousand flowers", which they got because of the "porcelain colour" they often have.
-Our breed of sabelpoot's will mainly be in the colours: lemon-porcelain, gold-porcelain and isabel-porcelain, but at the moment we also have a few buff mottled-porcelain (yellow-white).
+We have Sabelpoot's in 4 different colours : lemon-porcelain, gold-porcelain, isabel-porcelain, and a few buff mottled-porcelain (yellow-white).

 We also have a small group of Serama chickens.
 It is the smallest breed of chickens in the world.
 It's a rather "new" breed, developed in Malaysia where it has outnumbered dogs and cats as most popular pet - often kept inside the houses like birds.
 Serama can be as small as 250 gram (in some cases even less) but the smallest ones can have fertility problems .
 Here in Europe we mainly follow a standard with max.
 500 grams in weight, however larger birds can produce small and opposite.
 Serama has a lovely character and is a beautiful breed which comes in lots of different colours.
 It's a bird with a proud stature and their breast is held high/upright.
 We have fallen completely in love with the breed and they have been perfect to keep together with our sabelpoot.